Go to main content

 In the other hand, XML is also a meta language (used to create other languages) and is also an SGML subset, designed to be simpler to parse and process.
 In these days, XML is widely used in many ways to build documents and organize information (e.g., RSS, Atom, etc.) as it provides a standard way to do it that's easier to process than SGML.

-In 2000, XHTML is recommended by the World Wide Web Consortium (W3C) as the new standard version of HTML, based on XML instead of SGML.
+In 2000, XHTML is recommended by the World Wide Web Consortium (W3C) as the new standard version of HTML that's based on XML instead of SGML.
 This way we can consider XHTML as the result of mixing HTML and XML.
 Done this, all the benefits of XML are now inherited by HTML which makes it easier to parse and process, and therefore to be available in more platforms with reduced processing capacities (e.g., PDAs and cell phones).

 Other motive to update HTML versions and to create the W3C is to restore the HTML's original purpose as a semantic language.
 Since it was implemented, many browser vendors begun to transform the standard in order to add more functionality to it.
-This turned it slowly into a more visual than semantic language, which inspired the W3C to make new standards intended to reverse this effect and take it back to its semantic origin.
+This turned it slowly into a more visual than semantic language, which inspired the W3C to make new standards intended to reverse this effect and take it back to it's semantic origin.
 XHTML 1.1 is the most recent of this updates but there are more to come.

 Creating an XHTML document

 The rules to create an XHTML document are simple.
-As it's an adaption of the HTML 4.01 version (based on SGML) to the XML format (also based on SGML), most things didn't change.
+As it's an adaption of the HTML 4.01 version (based on SGML) to the XML format (also based on SGML), most of the things didn't change.
 Only a few new rules were implemented that will make the document XML compatible and some other changes intended to turn the language into a more semantic one.

 XML declaration

-<?xml version="1.0" encoding="UTF-8"?>
+Code begin<?xml version="1.0" encoding="UTF-8"?>

 Document Type Declaration (DTD)